phng3001/alliancecan/variant_calling/readme.md

 # Synopsis
 This pipeline aligns **paired-end** FASTQ reads against a reference genome using **BWA** then calls variants using **GATK**, **FreeBayes** and **BCFtools**.

-This pipeline consists of 3 main steps:
+This pipeline consists of 3 main parts:

 1. Read mapping and variant calling
 2. SNP analysis